SzymonKubica/game-console/README.md

 graphical application.
 This is configured as a CMake project which is configured in CMakeLists.txt

-To build the emulator for the first time navigate to emulator-build and run `cmake ..` which will configure your local CMake.
+To build the emulator for the first time, create directory `emulator-build` and run `cmake ..` which will configure your local CMake.
-To rebuild the emulator, navigate to `emulator-build` and run `cmake --build .`
+To rebuild the emulator, navigate to `emulator-build` and run `cmake --build .` This should produce an executable `game-console-emulator` that you can run from the command line.